RL Fine-Tuning Heals OOD Forgetting in SFT: Evaluation and Analysis

 \subsection{Results and Analysis}

 \paragraph{What Is Missing in "SFT memorizes, RL generalizes"?} It has recently been found that, in the two-stage fine-tuning pipeline, SFT can stabilize the model output before RL, and RL can enhance the OOD generalization capability of the SFT model~\citep{chu2025sftmemorizesrlgeneralizes}.
-It highlights the complementary roles of SFT and RL, and the claim "SFT memorizes, RL generalizes" has become popular in AI community.
-As shown in Figure~\ref{fig:gp_ood_acc}, we managed to reproduce the results in~\citep{chu2025sftmemorizesrlgeneralizes}, where the RL fine-tuned models at $\text{RL}_\text{End}$ significantly outperform models at the checkpoint $\text{SFT}_\text{End}$.
-However, when tracking the evolution of OOD performance, we can always find a checkpoint (\eg{} 140 for LLaMA and 120 for Qwen in GeneralPoints) where the SFT models outperform the RL fine-tuned models.
-This indicates that the conclusion that RL can enhance the OOD reasoning capacity of SFT model is over-simplified.
-If we carefully check the OOD performance in the whole SFT process, the best overall OOD performance has already been achieved at certain SFT checkpoint.
+It highlights the complementary roles of SFT and RL, and the claim "SFT memorizes, RL generalizes" has become popular.
+As shown in Figure~\ref{fig:gp_ood_acc}, we reproduce the results in~\citep{chu2025sftmemorizesrlgeneralizes}, where the RL fine-tuned models at $\text{RL}_\text{End}$ significantly outperform models at the checkpoint $\text{SFT}_\text{End}$ on three different tasks.
+However, when tracking the evolution of OOD performance in the whole SFT process, we can always find a checkpoint where the SFT models outperform the RLFT models.
+This indicates that the conclusion that RL can enhance the OOD reasoning capacity of SFT model is over-simplified and the best overall OOD performance has already been achieved at an earlier SFT checkpoint.
 We denote this checkpoint as $\text{SFT}_\text{MaxOOD}$.
-However, $\text{SFT}_\text{MaxOOD}$ is hard to capture based on ID training and testing losses as shown in Figure~\ref{fig:sft_training_test_loss}.
+However, $\text{SFT}_\text{MaxOOD}$ is hard to capture only based on ID training/test losses as shown in Figure~\ref{fig:sft_training_test_loss}.
 People still tend to manually set up a terminal checkpoint $\text{SFT}_\text{End}$ and then do RL.